Balloon Kyphoplasty surgery is a minimally invasive surgical procedure to treat vertebral compression fractures caused by weakened bones.

 - Serious medical problems can lead toongoing health concerns, prolonged hospitalization, or rarely death

-Specific complications of Balloon Kyphoplasty
+Specific complications of Balloon Kyphoplasty surgery include:

 - Nerve damage or spinal cord injury frommisplaced instruments